floralrainfall/rdm4001/xdocs/HOWTO.md

 RDM4001 requires that you have structure similar to its own.
 Copy over the `data` directory if you have any trouble with it finding certain files.
 At the time of writing, it requires the following data directories/files:

 - dat1/ (material/shader directory)
-- dat3/gui.json
+- In earlier verisons, a file named dat3/gui.json was required, but because of the new XML GUI system, it is not needed

 These should be placed in (PROJECT ROOT)/data.
+When compiled in release mode, it should be in the same directory as the game executable.

 ## Pointers